Fire destroys much of 249-year-old church in California

 The church was the fourth of a string of missions established across California by Serra during the era of Spanish colonization.
 The Franciscan priest has long been praised by the church for bringing Roman Catholicism to what is now the western United States, but critics highlight a darker side to his legacy.
 In converting Native Americans to Catholicism, they said he forced them to abandon their culture or face brutal punishment.

-In response, the San Gabriel Mission recently moved a bronze statue of Serra from the church entrance to “a more appropriate location, out of public view” without specifying where.
+In response, the San Gabriel Mission recently moved a bronze statue of Serra from the church entrance to its garden, away from public view, Terri Huerta, a spokeswoman for San Gabriel Mission, told the Los Angeles Times.

-“Whereas the California Catholic Conference of Bishops reminds us that the historical truth is that St. Serra repeatedly pressed the Spanish authorities for better treatment of the Native American community, we recognize and understand that for some he has become a symbol of the dehumanization of the Native American community,” said the church’s pastor, Father John Molyneux, said in a statement.
+Police increased patrol and officials stepped security around the mission’s grounds about two weeks ago, she said.

-The interior wall of the church was redone a week ago and crews had just finished installing the pews as part of a larger renovation of the property to mark the anniversary of the founding of the mission in 1771, said Terri Huerta, a spokeswoman for San Gabriel Mission.
+The interior wall of the church was redone a week ago.
+Crews had just finished installing the pews as part of a larger renovation of the property to mark the anniversary of the founding of the mission in 1771, Huerta said.

-She said the firefighters’ aggressive stance and “a little bit of a miracle” kept the flames from reaching the altar.
+The firefighters’ aggressive stance and “a little bit of a miracle” kept the flames from reaching the altar, she said.

 The church had been preparing to reopen next weekend following a four-month closure to slow the spread of the coronavirus.